Virtual Field Trip of Selected Exposures of the Miami Limestone

 The stops for this field trip ranged from south Miami-Dade County to the most northerly exposure in central Broward County.
 Several locations such as Alice Wainwright Park, Coral Way, and numerous outcrops along Bayshore Drive are low-lying bluffs, with Silver Bluff being a wave-cut cliff or bench.

 The Miami Limestone is one of three contemporaneous deposits in South Florida; with the Anastasia Formation to the north, and the Key Largo Limestone to the south.

 A similar active ooid shoal environment now exists in the Bahamas (Hoffmeister, Stockman, and Multer, 1967).

 Cooke, C.W.
 1945, Geology of Florida; Florida Geological Survey Bulletin No. 29, p.
 249-262

 Halley, Robert B. and Charles C. Evans, 1983, The Miami Limestone, A Guide to Selected Outcrops and Their Interpretation, Miami Geological Society

 Hoffmeister, J.E., 1974, Land From the Sea, University of Miami Press, Coral Gables, Florida

-Puri, H. S. and R.O.
-Vernon, 1964, Summery of the geology of Florida and a guidebook to the classic exposures: Florida Geological Survey Special Bulletin No. 5.
+Puri, H. S., and R.O.
+Vernon, 1964, Summary of the geology of Florida and a guidebook to the classic exposures: Florida Geological Survey Special Bulletin No. 5